TimTree/games-by-tim/content/blogPosts/so-many-numbers-major-update.md

 * **Page transitions are more fluid**, thanks to a wider scope of fade-in effects.
 * The more efficient workflow means **it's easier to distribute updates**.

-(Other JavaScript frameworks include Angular and React.
+(Other JavaScript frameworks/libraries include Angular and React.
 I chose Vue for this project since it looked easier to grasp.)

 ## Tweaks and Refinements